Dining Out

 Famed for its giant paellas for over

-50 years and named after the working owner who, as a small boy,
+50 years and named after the working owner who, as a teenager,

 discovered the Nerja Caves.
 Very busy lunchtimes until 4-5pm,